Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Seasonal Transition

-Fall perennials act as a bridge between the seasons, helping to smoothly transition your garden from summer to autumn.
+Fall perennials act as a bridge between the seasons, helping to transition your garden from summer to autumn.
 They can soften the stark changes in the garden as summer blooms fade, creating a more harmonious and gradual shift.

 Cottage Garden Aesthetics